llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 The proposed use case for the MDL language is as an alternative specification for the architecture description currently embodied in TableGen Schedules and Itineraries, particularly for architectures for which Schedules and Itineraries are not expressive enough.
 It is explicitly _not_ the intent that it “replace TableGen”.
 But we believe that the MDL language is a better language (vs Schedules and Itineraries) for a large class of accelerators, and can be used effectively alongside TableGen.

 We’ve written a tool (TdScan) which extracts enough information from TableGen descriptions so that we can sync instruction definitions with architecture definitions.
-TdScan can also optionally scrape all of the Schedule and Itinerary information from a tablegen description and produce an equivalent\*\* MDL description.
+TdScan can also optionally scrape all of the Schedule and Itinerary information from a tablegen description and produce an MDL description that captures all of that information.

 So there are several possible MDL usage scenarios:

-*   _Current: _Given a complete tablegen description with schedules or itineraries, scrape the architecture information and create an MDL description of the architecture every time you build the compiler.
+*   _Current:_ Given a complete tablegen description with schedules or itineraries, scrape the architecture information and create an MDL description of the architecture every time you build the compiler.
-*   _Transitional: _Scrape an existing tablegen description and keep the generated MDL file, using it as the architecture description going forward.
+*   _Transitional:_ Scrape an existing tablegen description and keep the generated MDL file, using it as the architecture description going forward.
-*   _Future (potentially): _when writing a compiler for a new architecture, write an MDL description rather than schedules and/or itineraries.
+*   _Future (potentially):_ when writing a compiler for a new architecture, write an MDL description rather than schedules and/or itineraries.

 The general development flow of using an MDL description in LLVM looks like this: